"""This module implements BQSKit Runtime's Worker."""

 def _get_next_ready_task(self) -> RuntimeTask | None:

-"""Return the next ready task if one exists, otherwise None."""
+"""Return the next ready task if one exists, otherwise block."""

 while True: